-Hot, red and inflamed tissues are a common cause of pain in our bodies.
+Hot, red, and inflamed tissues are a common cause of pain in our bodies.
 Providing compression reduces this inflammation and promotes healing.
 The benefits seem to increase when heat is provided in addition to the compression.

-A therapeutic glove that provides mild compression is a convenient way to do this because they can be slipped on and off easily.
+A therapeutic glove that provides mild compression is a convenient way to do this because it can be slipped on and off easily.
 This provides relief when you need it and lets you quickly discontinue the therapy if you need to.
 This also lets your hand function with support and less pain.

 Therapy gloves have been shown to be particularly helpful for rheumatoid arthritis pain in a study by National Institutes of Health.

 There are many conditions that can benefit from the pain relief that compression gloves can provide.
 Here are the most common conditions that compression gloves seem to help with:

 - Inflammatory arthritis pain especially Rheumatoid Arthritis pain